Lines of cars wait at the West Entrance to Glacier National Park. Beacon File Photo

 In Glacier National Park, where crowds arrive like a flash flood once Going-to-the-Sun Road fully opens, heavy traffic was once again a noticeable sight in the main corridor.
 Some vehicles were even waiting at spots along the Sun Road for hours at a time on many days to gain parking at Logan Pass Visitor Center, which regularly fills up before noon during summer.

 As park officials are starting to realize, this could be the new norm in America’s most popular outdoor attractions like Glacier, which set an annual record for the second year in a row in 2015 and ranked 10th in terms of top visitation among all national parks.
+National parks are so popular that items such as national park posters often being purchased by those that enjoy our parks and want to show their love for nature.

 Jeff Mow, superintendent at Glacier Park, is preparing his staff for another potential record-breaking influx over the next nine months.
 Mow said it is not hard to imagine the overall attendance jumping 20 percent this year, which would be an unprecedented spike.